iTwin/reality-capture/typescript/sdk-node/README.md

 # Introduction

-reality-capture-node extends reality-capture package to add data transfer and token factory Node support.
+reality-capture-node extends reality-capture package to add data transfer Node support.
 See [reality-capture](./../sdk/README.md) for more information about the main package.

 ## Pre-reqs